Evolix/ansible-roles/evolinux-users/README.md

 ## Available variables

-The variable `admin_users` must be a "dict" of one or more users :
+The variable `evolinux_users` must be a "dict" of one or more users :

 ```
-admin_users:
+evolinux_users:
   foo:
     name: foo
     uid: 1001